-Comment: A Preliminary Plan, 4-14020, for the project was approved on July 30, 2015.
-In accordance with Section 27-270, Order of Approvals, a preliminary plan shall be approved prior to approval of a DSP, and with the previously approved preliminary plan for the subject project, this condition has been met.
+The Planning Board found that a Preliminary Plan, 4-14020, for the project was approved on July 30, 2015.
+In accordance with Section 27-270, Order of Approvals, a preliminary plan shall be approved prior to approval of a DSP and, with the previously approved preliminary plan for the subject project, this condition has been met.